LuisdelaVega/MatchUp/README.md

 + Response 404 (text/html; charset=utf-8)

-        Couldn't find user: test01
+        Couldn't find user: papaluisre

 ### Remove a Member [DELETE]
-Any member can remove another member from an Organization, exept for captains, no member can remove the team captain.
-You can also remove yourself from a Team, exept for captains.
+Any member can remove another member from a Team, exept for captains, no member can remove the team captain.
+You can also remove yourself from a Team, exept if you're the captain.
-Captains that try to remove themselves from their Teams can't do so unless they assign another member as captain of the Team.
+Captains that try to exit their Teams can't do so unless they assign the title of captain to another team member.

 + Parameters
     + team (required, string, `NeptunoLabs`) ...
 The name of the Team.
-    + username (required, string, `test01`) ...
-The username of the member to be added.
+    + username (required, string, `papaluisre`) ...
+The username of the member to be removed.

 + Request

     + Headers

-            Authorization: Bearer eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJ1c2VybmFtZSI6InRlc3QwMSIsImlhdCI6MTQyODA4OTI2OH0.5_ljyhOW2FgLhZ4x_y5XHOwJYSTYEql9dDrKugfsD-c
+            Authorization: Bearer eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJ1c2VybmFtZSI6Im9sbGlkYWIiLCJpYXQiOjE0Mjg0NTY3NTF9.tvWGCFgqc7l199fWpEdq6mecsyoajU1wC-HEAB37PNY

 + Response 204